IM-MC/TennisRun/README.md

 # TennisRun
-[Continuous] 2D infinite scrolling game made using Java and the libGDX framework.
+[Not Finished] 2D infinite scrolling game made using Java and the libGDX framework.